 Fiore Photo Album

-Little Note:
+Brief Note:

 There were approximately two waves of mass Italian emigration to Canada, mainly resettling in New York, Montreal, and Toronto.
 My family landed in New York in around 1905, belonging to the first wave, and settled in Montreal, working mainly in constructing the railway systems that led into the city.

-The studio portraits are simple, often containing little props and the relatives wearing their Sunday best.
+The studio portraits are simple, often containing little props and the relatives wearing their best attire, their “Sunday Best.”
 Most family members were workers, so they only had one or two good sets of clothes.
-Most of the family members have dispersed, and others passed away, leaving behind their legacy through these images.
-Containing traces of a life once lived.
-These are the images I would like to share with you today.
+Most of the family members have dispersed, and others have passed away, leaving behind their legacy through these images, which contain evidence of their lives.
+These images may mean little to an outside observer and perhaps, in some way, may represent a similar situation.

 Using Format